DIGITALAX/digitalax-contracts/CONTRIBUTING.md

 # How to submit a pull request contribution

 ### We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use github to host DIGITALAX project code, to track issues and feature requests, as well as accept pull requests.

 ### We Use Github Flow, So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: